Do you want to revamp your Instagram account? Then start with revamping your Instagram bio for business purposes!

 BONUS: Another way to get creative about your bio is to use a different font.
 Textizer is a great (freemium) app for that.

 As important as your Instagram content and captions are, they are not the first impression you make on the platform — your bio is!
-With the limited time you have to make that impression count, use the tips above to tweak your Instagram bio and improve the return on your efforts.
+With the limited time you have to make that impression count, use the tips above to tweak your Instagram bio for business and improve the return on your efforts.

 PS.
 This post was originally published on Social Media Examiner.